Close

 DIRECTORS

-Mr. Sunder Genomal, [DIN 00109720] Managing Director, has submitted his resignation letter on 28 February 2022 to relinquish the position of Managing Director from the closing of business hours on 31 May 2022, further, Mr. Genomal has expressed his willingness to continue to contribute to the Company’s success and long-term growth in the capacity of Non-Executive Director.
-In the letter he mentioned that
+Mr. Rohan Genomal [DIN 06970529], Executive Director has submitted his resignation on 09 January 2023 to relinquish the position of Executive Director from the closing of business hours on 31 March 2023 as he is relocating abroad due to personal reasons.
+Further, Mr. Rohan Genomal has expressed his willingness to continue to contribute to the Company's success and long-term growth in the capacity of Non-Executive Director.

-Appointment of Mr. V S Ganesh as Managing Director
+Appointment of Mr. Jignesh Jaswant Bhate as Independent Director

-Appointment of Mr. Arif Vazirally as Independent Director
+Appointment of Mr. Sanjeev Genomal as Non-Executive Director

-Re-appointment of Mr. Varun Berry as Independent Director
+Cessation of Mr. B C Prabhakar, Independent Director

 Retirement by Rotation

-As per the provisions of the Companies Act 2013 and the Articles of Association of the Company, Mr. Shamir Genomal [DIN 00871383] and Mr. Ramesh Genomal [DIN 00931277], Directors of the Company will be retiring by rotation at the ensuing AGM and being eligible, have offered themselves for re-appointment.
+As per the provisions of the Companies Act 2013 and the Articles of Association of the Company, Mr. Sunder Genomal [DIN 00109720] and Mr. V S Ganesh [DIN 07822261], Directors of the Company will be retiring by rotation at the ensuing AGM and being eligible, have offered themselves for re-appointment.

 The details pursuant to Regulation 36(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 relating to appointment and re- appointment of directors at the AGM are provided in the Notice to the members.